RTEMS/rtems-docs/posix_users/clock.rst

 **NOTES:**

 Currently, the timezone information is not supported.
 The ``tzp`` argument is ignored.

+.. _time:

 time - Get time in seconds
 --------------------------